ldamon/lydia-blog/content/blog/surrealism-in-fashion/surrealism-in-fashion.md

 Say what you will about the lion head, but from an art historical perspective, the piece absolutely makes sense within the context of the brand.
 Boundary-pushing, and toeing the line between reality and artifice.
 (The hyperrealistic lion head is actually handmade in foam, wool and silk faux fur, then hand-painted.)
 It is at once the most real and most fake thing, which really speaks to our social media time, no?
 Daniel R. seems like a super smart guy, plus judging by how [he made risotto with Ina Garten](https://www.nytimes.com/2022/10/25/t-magazine/ina-garten-risotto-recipe.html), he is a cool person.

-Anyway, all this to say, I maintain that my chosen summer accessiories, while somewhat toddler-chic, are giving Fashion with a capital F, not wacky lady at the festival.
+Anyway, all this to say, I maintain that my chosen summer accessories, while maybe just toddler-chic and I'm trying to elevate it, are giving Fashion with a capital F, not wacky lady at the festival.
 Or maybe both and that's okay.

 Links: